renpy/renpy/sphinx/source/transforms.rst

     Triggered when the transform is replaced by another.
 The image will not actually hide until the ATL block finishes.

-``update``
-    Triggered when a screen is updated without being shown or replacing another screen.
-This happens in rare but possible cases, such as when the game is loaded and when styles or translations change.

 ``hover``, ``idle``, ``selected_hover``, ``selected_idle``, ``insensitive``, ``selected_insensitive``
     Triggered when a button containing this transform, or a button contained by this transform, enters the named state.